 The heat is usually supplied from the exhaust gases or cooling water, sometimes hot-spot are provided at points where the fuel strikes in the intake manifold.
 The heat supplied is controlled by a thermostat so that all the exhaust gases are deflected to heat the intake manifold when the engine is cold, and less heat is supplied as the engine warms up.

-A single passage manifold directly connects the carburettor to the cylinder.
-In a four-cylinder engine, four passages each from a cylinder, submerge in one which connects the carburettor.
-For good distribution of the air-fuel mixture, it is desirable to have the distance of each of the cylinder from the carburettor approximately.
+A single passage manifold directly connects the carburetor to the cylinder.
+In a four-cylinder engine, four passages each from a cylinder, submerge in one which connects the carburetor.
+For good distribution of the air-fuel mixture, it is desirable to have the distance of each of the cylinders from the carburetor approximately.

-The dual carburettor is usually provided with dual intake manifolds having two branches, one for each barrel of the carburettor.
+The dual carburetor is usually provided with dual intake manifolds having two branches, one for each barrel of the carburetor.
 Each of these braches feeds half of the engine cylinders, thereby preventing overlapping of the strokes in the manifold and thus improving the uniformity of distribution.

-In a four-barrel intake manifold, the primary and secondary outlets for the same side of the carburettor lead the same cylinders 2, 3, 5, and 8, while the left-hand outlet leads to cylinders 1, 4, 6 and 7.
+In a four-barrel intake manifold, the primary and secondary outlets for the same side of the carburetor lead the same cylinders 2, 3, 5, and 8, while the left-hand outlet leads to cylinders 1, 4, 6, and 7.

 The exhaust manifold is a tube for removing the exhaust gases away from the engine cylinders.
 It collects exhaust gases from the exhaust ports of the various cylinders and conducts them to a central exhaust passage.